DrSamoshin/fairy_tales_backend/app/privacy-policy.md

 ### 6. Data Retention and Deletion
 - Your account data and generated stories are stored until you request deletion.
+- You can delete your account and all associated data directly in the app using the "Delete Account" button in Settings.
-- You can request complete deletion of your account and all associated data by contacting us at **gds.grey@gmail.com**.
+- You can also request complete deletion by contacting us at **gds.grey@gmail.com**.
+- When you delete your account, all your data is permanently removed from our servers, including stories, characters, series, and account information.
 - Technical logs are stored for a limited time for troubleshooting and then deleted.

 ### 7. Security